 - Think about the location.
 Something slightly dressier works well for a city shoot but if we’re going to the woods better to keep it casual.
 If you want to change outfits and get a couple of different looks at two different locations that’s fine.
 We can easily work in a stop off somewhere so that you can change.

 - Accessories are great.
 Scarfs, hats, shoes whatever you like.
 They can really lift a shoot and add some of your own personality.
-They also allow a bit more variation in the pictures if you wear a hat for just some shots for instance.

 - Avoid bold patterns and anything with writing or big logos.
 This is because they just don’t photograph well.
 It’s too easy to just get a bit of a word that doesn’t make sense or a weird bit of pattern.
 Stick to small patterns that look solid from a distance or solid colours.